relyd/environmentalterms/README.md

 # Environmental Terms

-A curated list of environmental terms
+Goal : create a list of environmental terms to be used for keyword lists or taxonomies

-Web scraped or contributed lists of terms and words.
+Sources are either web scraped, API/XHR fetched or contributed lists of terms.

 # Todo

-- Cleanup : tokenize
+- Cleanup
+- Tokenize
 - CI deduplicate after adding new list
 - remove any mime type indication

-# Goal

-Create a general environmental taxonomy and keyword list
+- remove any person or organisation reference
+- think about multilingual content

 # Sources all source files are raw greps